-5.3.1 The consequence severity describes the potential impact or bog burst on sensitive ecology or infrastructure receptors.
-Drawings 10.5.13 and 10.5.14 (Volume 3) show the consequence severities across the study area for peat slides and bog bursts, respectively.

-5.3.2 Due to the differences in consequence severity at specific distances between bog bursts and peat slides, the spatial distribution of consequence severity varies slightly between the two.
-However, both follow the same general pattern of a north-south aligned 'Very High' consequence severity corridor through the centre of the study area, which widens and diverges around Dalwhinnie, where there is an increased number of occupied buildings, infrastructure and the River Truim.
+- 5.3.1 The consequence severity describes the potential impact on sensitive ecology, infrastructure or other receptors.
+Drawings 10.5.13 and 10.5.14 (Volume 3) show the consequence severities across the study area for peat slides and bog bursts, respectively. - 5.3.2 Due to the differences in consequence severity at specific distances between bog bursts and peat slides, the spatial distribution of consequence severity varies slightly between the two, with a greater extent of the study area assessed as having a higher consequence should a bog burst occur, principally due to the propensity of bog bursts to travel further.
+However, both follow the same general pattern of a southwest to northeast aligned 'Very High' consequence severity corridor through the centre of the study area, following the existing A9 carriageway and the River Spey, with multiple branches where watercourses flow.
+Other areas of increased severity include where there are waterbodies present (predominantly lochans) and in the Kingussie area, where there the concentration of occupied buildings is relatively dense.